Rui-Pina/rui-pina.github.io/_books/2025-01-09-the-meditations-of-marcus-aurelius.md

 rating: 3
 ---

 The Meditations is often presented as timeless wisdom for personal discipline and resilience.
 Its focus on inner strength, humility, and endurance under hardship is undeniably valuable.
-These ideas resonate with TFCI’s mission: we, too, need grounded discipline and a sense of shared duty to resist exploitation and to rebuild community life.

 **My reflections:**
 While the Meditations has moments of deep clarity, I found it overhyped.
 The endless praise around it raised expectations that it couldn’t fully meet.
 The book reminded me less of a revolutionary guide and more of a personal diary—important, but limited.